Board & Staff

 Board of Directors

-Rick VanderKnyff has been on the board of PCC Farmland Trust since 2008, and chaired the task force that produced the Trust’s current strategic plan.
-A senior product planner at Microsoft, he has worked previously as a writer and editor at the Los Angeles Times and as a web project manager for the University of California.
+Rick VanderKnyff has been on the board of PCC Farmland Trust since 2008, and has served as chairperson of the strategic planning and board development committees.
+A senior content publisher at Microsoft, he has worked previously as a writer and editor at the Los Angeles Times and as a web project manager for the University of California.
 He has served as a volunteer for numerous conservation groups and causes, and lives within a short cycle of one of the Trust’s focus areas (the Snoqualmie River Valley).

 Alex Moore, Secretary/Treasurer

 Alex Moore is a Financial Advisor with the Seattle office of Wells Fargo Advisors, LLC, where he focuses on retirement planning, socially responsible investments, and charitable gifting.
 Before joining the financial industry, Alex worked for several non-profit organizations in support of healthier foods systems, including, most recently, Cascade Harvest Coalition where he organized and facilitated Washington State’s first Food and Finance Summit in Port Townsend, WA.
 Alex is a published author in the field of rangeland science and holds a Certificate in Ecological Horticulture from UC Santa Cruz, an MSc in Applied Environmental Science from the University of KwaZulu-Natal (Rotary Ambassadorial Scholar), and an MBA in Sustainable Business from Bainbridge Graduate Institute.